jkzorz/jkzorz.github.io/_posts/2019-07-04-Where-to-start.md

 ---

 It can be daunting to know where to start with your data analysis once you've received your (likely huge) amplicon sequencing dataset.
-Below I've divided the R tutorials into categories based on what you may be looking to accomplish:
+Below I've written brief summaries on the goals of each R tutorial:

 ## Data Manipulation ##
 - **[R functions](https://jkzorz.github.io/2019/08/11/metaamp-r-functions.html)** for reproducible manipulation of your OTU table data [(MetaAmp output)](http://ebg.ucalgary.ca/metaamp/).
 Functions include: